Gregg Allman: Early life

-Gregg worked as a paper boy to afford a Silvertone guitar, which he purchased at a Sears when he saved up enough funds.
-Like his brother, he was left-handed, but played the guitar right-handed.
-He and his brother often fought to play the instrument, though there was "no question that music brought" the two together.
+Gregg worked as a paper boy to afford a Silvertone guitar, which he purchased from Sears when he saved up enough funds.
+Like his brother, he was left-handed but played the guitar right-handed.
+He and Duane often fought to play the instrument, although there was "no question that music brought" the two together.
 In Daytona, they joined a YMCA group called the Y Teens, their first experience performing music with others.
-He and Duane returned to Castle Heights in their teen years, where they formed a band, the Misfits.
+He and Duane returned to Castle Heights in their teen years, where they formed a band called The Misfits.
 Despite this, he still felt "lonesome and out of place", and quit the academy.
-He returned to Daytona Beach and pursued music further, and the duo formed another band, the Shufflers, in 1963.
+He returned to Daytona Beach and pursued music further, and the duo formed another band, The Shufflers, in 1963.
 He attended high school at Seabreeze High School, where he graduated in 1965.
 However, he grew undisciplined in his studies as his interests diverged: "Between the women and the music, school wasn't a priority anymore."